Kleo-Karap/Artifficial_Intelligence_2/README.md

 # Artifficial_Intelligence_2
-Sentiment classification: From ML to DL to very large DL models
+Sentiment classification: From ML to DL to very DL models